jamestcole/tech201_datatypes_and_operators/README.md

 ### string to numeric

+Here we have a number within a string, remember the qoutation marks make this a string and not an integer

 `int_string = "6"`

+We can convert this into a float for the purpose of calculations by using the float() method.

 `print(float(int_string))`

+This will demonstrate that it's type is an int, in this case using the int() method.

 `print(type(int(int_string)))`

 ### F-strings

+F strings are incredibly usefull lines of code that let you quickly generate a string containing other data from your program.
+Let's create some data first to demonstrate with.

 `name = "Lassie"`
 `years = 7`
 `height_cm = 60.2`

+Here we place the f infront of the string and {} to incorperate our data.

 `print(f"{name} is {years} years and old {height_cm}cm tall")`